-Addressing the principal challenges facing European industry is one of the key responsibilities of the Industrial Technologies Programme (also known as NMP).
+Addressing the principal challenges facing European industry is one of the key responsibilities of the Key Enabling Technologies Programme.
 The transformation of the European industry from a resource-intensive to a knowledge-intensive industry is its main objective.

-The EU follows a specific strategy (Work Programme) for activities it supports under the Industrial Technologies programme.
+The EU follows a specific strategy for activities it supports under the Industrial Technologies programme.

 The purpose of the Work Programme is to make sure that R&D is carried out in a safe and responsible way, taking into account people's expectations and concerns.
 Projects funded under the programme must reflect carefully on governance and ethical issues, for example those related to health, safety and the environment.